-In today’s increasingly digitized world we spend more time than ever sitting in a chair hunched over a keyboard.
-That tends to lead to headaches, sore shoulders, and achy backs as our body rebels against the poor posture that many of us fall into when sitting down at a desk.
-That’s why so many specialists recommend adding some form of back support to your chair if you’re having issues.
+In today’s increasingly digitized world we spend more time than ever sitting in a chair hunched over a keyboard, and what you’re missing is That tends to lead to headaches, sore shoulders, and achy backs as our body rebels against the poor posture that many of us fall into when sitting down at a desk.
+Which is why you need a chair pillow, back pillow, back support pillow, or

 “When you sit at a desk most people naturally curve their lower back forward, and that then causes their upper back to counteract that unnatural position by bending backward,” says Dr. Jeremy Rodgers the Director of Colorado Spine and Sport.
 “That puts a ton of stress on the facet joints that help with stability in your spine, this causes pain.”
 Rogers has treated a wide array of people for this, from Olympians to office workers.
 By torquing our bodies into unnatural positions for extended periods of time, we create issues that can only be solved with an aid.